 Curious Histories Fest returns!
 Join us for our third annual celebration of science, history, exploration, and experimentation.
+The festival is happening RAIN or SHINE!

 This free, daylong event features hands-on activities and family-friendly fun, as well as exciting talks, tours, and highlights from our special collections.
-Come enjoy some free ice cream, then visit our museum; talk to curators and experts; take part in performances, story times, and special events; and immerse yourself in curiosity!
+Come enjoy some free ice cream, then visit our museum; talk to curators and experts; take part in cooking demos, story times, and special events; and immerse yourself in curiosity!

 Plus, the first 100 visitors will receive a free Lunchtime lunchbox!